qubd/neural_networker/README.md

 ```

 Now the neural network should be able to do sums of small positive numbers.
 We can check by using the `sums_predict.csv` file.
 The call to `DataCSV.regression_testing` parses a csv file where the values of the output variables are absent.
-There's no need to specify the number of output varibles this time, since that information is in the structure of the neural network that's already been built.
+There's no need to specify the number of output varibles this time, since that information is present in the structure of the neural network we've already built.

 Any inputs/outputs will need to be normalized in the same way as the training data, so we'll use the `in_maxs` and `out_maxs` lists that were made from the training data.
-Calling `N.show_predictions` with these new normalized inputs will run them through the network, and print the (denormalized) inputs as well as the (denormalized) resulting outputs.
+Calling `N.show_predictions` with the normalized inputs will run them through the network, and print the (denormalized) inputs as well as the (denormalized) resulting outputs.

 ```
 >>>sums_prediction = DataCSV.regression_prediction('sums_predict.csv')